antonisdim/haystac/README.md

 representative](https://ftp.ncbi.nlm.nih.gov/genomes/GENOME_REPORTS/) database of prokaryotic species by running:
 ```
 haystac database \
+    --mode build \
     --refseq-rep \
     --output refseq_db
 ```

+Note: Building a database this big is not recommended on a laptop computer.

 ### 2. Prepare a sample for analysis